Home Based Business Update

 - What types of activities are permitted home based business uses.

 Following the September 2017 engagement opportunities, a summary report went to Council Workshop.
-The October 17, 2017 Council Workshop Report summarizes the community consultation activities and feedback as well as provides a revised set of regulatory changes to the Zoning Bylaw for Council to consider.
-The video archive of the October 17, 2017 Council Workshop is available here.
+The October 17, 2017 Council Workshop Report (PDF) summarizes the community consultation activities and feedback as well as provides a revised set of regulatory changes to the Zoning Bylaw for Council to consider.
+View the video archive of the October 17, 2017 Council Workshop.

 At the October 17, 2017 meeting, Council carried the recommendation that the revised regulatory changes (now called Bylaw No. 7394-2017) be forwarded to the next Council meeting for consideration of first reading.
 First Reading was given to Bylaw No. 7394-2017 on October 24, 2017.

 Bylaw No. 7394 – 2017 received Second Reading at the December 5th meeting and was forwarded to the January 23, 2018 Public Hearing.
 Following Public Hearing, the Bylaw was given Third Reading at the January 30, 2018 Regular Council Meeting.
-The recordings of the Public Hearing and Regular Council Meeting are available in the video archives here.
-Bylaw No. 7394-2017 will be considered for final reading and adoption at a future Regular Council Meeting.
+The recordings of the Public Hearing and Regular Council Meeting are available in the video archives.

 City staff were also available to answer questions on the proposed home based business updates at the Haney Farmers Market on Saturday September 9, 2017, Women’s AM on September 14, 2017, Babes in Business on September 19, 2017 and at the networking event, hosted by the Home Based Business Task Force, on September 22, 2017.
 A community survey was available to gather resident feedback at all community events as well as online until October 2, 2017.